| Safe Haskell | Safe-Inferred |

 Description

-Template Haskell has a class Lift
+Template Haskell has a class Lift that allows you to promote values

-from Haskell-land into the land of metaprogramming - Q
+from Haskell-land into the land of metaprogramming - Q.

-However, there wasn't a way to promote a *type* into a
+However, there wasn't a way to promote a *type* into a .Q Type

 This library provides exactly that function.
 It requires a Typeable